amethyst/amethyst/book/src/sprites/define_the_sprite_sheet.md

 | Increase to the right and down        | Increase to the right and up              |
 | Range from 0 to (width or height - 1) | Range from 0.0 to 1.0                     |

 In Amethyst, pixel dimensions and texture coordinates are stored in the `Sprite` struct.
-Since texture coordinates can be derived from pixel coordinates, Amethyst provides the `Sprite::from_pixel_values` function to create a `Sprite`.
+Since texture coordinates can be derived from pixel coordinates, Amethyst provides the `SpriteFrame::from_pixel_values` function to create a `Sprite`.

 The following snippet shows you how to naively define a `SpriteSheet`.
 In a real application, you would typically use the sprite sheet from file feature, which is much more convenient.